 Requires each community college to provide its P-20 longitudinal data system data for the preceding academic year to CEPI by October 15.
-Executive adds language originally located in Sections 224 and 226 that requires community colleges provide CEPI data for the P-20 longitudinal data system in order to inform interested high schools of the aggregate academic status of their students and requires community colleges to report by October 15 to CEPI the numbers and types of associate degrees and other certificates awarded by each college.
-Adds language originally located in Section 226a requiring community colleges to link to Department of Treasury website on student financial aid.
-House concurs but relocates financial aid website requirement to Section 217a.
-Senate concurs with Executive.
-Conference concurs with House.
+Adds language originally located in Sections 224 and 226 that requires community colleges provide CEPI data for the P-20 longitudinal data system in order to inform interested high schools of the aggregate academic status of their students and requires community colleges to report by October 15 to CEPI the numbers and types of associate degrees and other certificates awarded by each college.